On June 30, 2020, the Administration published the Spring 2020 regulatory agenda.

 Collection of Biometric Data From Aliens Upon Entry To and Exit From the United States

-Final Rule Stage.
-Fall 2019 Agenda Target Date 12/00/2019.
-Note: On April 23, 2019, CBP sent this interim final rule for OMB review.
-RIN 1651-AB22.
+Proposed Rule Stage.
+Spring 2020 Agenda Target Date: 06/00/2020.
 Agency: DHS/CBP.
+RIN 1651-AB12.
+Title: Collection of Biometric Data From Aliens Upon Entry To and Exit From the United States.
 Abstract: "The Department of Homeland Security (DHS) is required by statute to develop and implement an integrated, automated entry and exit data system to match records, including biographic data and biometrics of aliens entering and departing the United States.
 In addition, Executive Order 13780, Protecting the Nation from Foreign Terrorist Entry into the United States, published in the Federal Register at 82 FR 13209, states that DHS is to expedite the completion and implementation of a biometric entry-exit tracking system.
 Although the current regulations provide that DHS may require certain aliens to provide biometrics when entering and departing the United States, they only authorize DHS to collect biometrics from certain aliens upon departure under pilot programs at land ports and at up to 15 airports and seaports.
 To provide the legal framework for CBP to begin a comprehensive biometric entry-exit system, DHS is amending the regulations to remove the references to pilot programs and the port limitation.
 In addition, to enable CBP to make the process for verifying the identity of aliens more efficient, accurate, and secure by using facial recognition technology, DHS is amending the regulations to provide that all aliens may be required to be photographed upon entry and/or departure."

 Collection and Use of Biometrics by U.S. Citizenship and Immigration Services

 Proposed Rule Stage.
-Fall 2019 Agenda Target Date 01/00/2020 (was 12/00/2019 in the Spring 2019 agenda).
+Spring 2020 Agenda Target Date: 07/00/2020 (was 01/00/2020 in the Fall 2019 agenda and 12/00/2019 in the Spring 2019 agenda).
 Agency: DHS/USCIS.
 RIN 1615-AC14.
 Abstract: "The Department of Homeland Security (DHS) will propose to update its regulations to eliminate multiple references to specific biometric types, and to allow for the expansion of the types of biometrics required to establish and verify an identity.
 DHS will also propose to modify age restrictions where they exist to detect, deter, or prevent human trafficking of children; establish consistent identity enrollment and verification policies and processes; and align U.S. Citizenship and Immigration Services (USCIS) biometric collection with other immigration operations.
 The DHS proposal will provide a definition to the public on the term biometric and how biometrics will be used in the immigration process."

 DOS withdrew this rulemaking item on 09/16/2019.
 The Spring 2019 regulatory agenda had reset the target date to 10/00/2019 (it was set at 12/00/2018 in the Fall 2018 agenda).
 Agency: DOS.
 RIN 1400-AE14.
 Abstract: "Visas: Documentation of Nonimmigrants Under the Immigration and Nationality Act, as Amended.
 This regulation change allows the Department to authorize an immediate family member of an alien properly classified as an A-1, A-2, G-1, G-2, G-3, or G-4 principal nonimmigrant to obtain a different nonimmigrant visa, maintain current nonimmigrant visa status, or change to a different nonimmigrant visa status without being restricted to the principal's A-1, A-2, G-1, G-2, G-3, or G-4 nonimmigrant visa category.
 Recent cases involving changes of status have led to increased interest in revising the A/G required rule to provide the Department discretion in its application, with the goal of avoiding potential bilateral irritants."